How to deal with homesickness

-Homesickness is a feeling of stress or anxiety that can come about as a result of being away from home and places that you know.
-Feeling homesick is totally normal and affects lots students who move away from home.
-Rest assured that you're not alone and homesickness is usually very temporary.
+Homesickness is a feeling of stress or anxiety usually when you're away from home and places that you are familiar with.
+Feeling homesick is totally normal and affects so many students who move away from home.
+Rest assured that you're not alone and homesickness is usually very temporary...

 Although it can be tempting to close yourself off, one of the best ways to tackle homesickness is to keep busy and get stuck into as much as possible.
 At University there are so many new hobbies, clubs, sports and societies that you can try out and these are often the best way to meet likeminded people who share the same interests.
 Check out Daisy's blog on living in Halls, her experience and advice on making the most of your opportunities.
 On the flip side, if you need a night off from socialising that's totally ok too!

 Getting out and about isn’t only important when socialising but when studying too.
 Try to mix up your study space and not stay in your room alone too much as this can be isolating.
 There are lots of places to study on campus and even in your Halls.
-On campus you have the libraries and cafés.
+On campus you have the libraries and so many cafés.
 In Halls you’ll have a dedicated study room or area but if you’re unsure, just ask your reception.

 Another way to help settle feelings of homesickness is by making your new living space as comfortable as possible.
 It can be comforting to have some photos of friends and family and maybe some decorations from your room at home.
 Don’t worry if you didn’t bring anything as you won’t be short of shops to buy new decorations for your room in Liverpool.
 Check out our Abi's blog on making your new room your very own sanctuary.

-If you find that feeling homesick impacts on your studies, social or personal life and become difficult to manage, it is important to reach out for support.
+If you find that feeling homesick impacts on your studies, social or personal life and become difficult to manage, just know that support is available to you.